Emetophobe/detect_version/README.md

 Detect the minimum version required to run a Python script.

-Can detect most API changes between Python 3.0 and Python 3.11 (with preliminary support for Python 3.12).
-This includes new modules, constants, functions, and exceptions.
-New features are also checked such as async/await in 3.5, fstrings in 3.6, and structural pattern matching in 3.10.
+Can detect most API changes between Python 3.0 and Python 3.11 (with experimental support for Python 3.12).
+Changes include new, deprecated, and removed modules, constants, functions, and exceptions.
+New language features are also checked such as fstrings in 3.6 and structural pattern matching in 3.10.

 Things that are currently checked:

-* Changes to built-in functions, exceptions, and modules between Python 3.0 and 3.11
+* Changes to built-in functions, exceptions, and modules between Python 3.0 and Python 3.11.
-* Multiple context managers which were added in Python 3.1
-* "yield from" statements added in Python 3.3
-* Unicode literals in added Python 3.3 (example: u"this is a unicode literal")
-* Formatted string literals (fstrings) in Python 3.6
-* Async coroutines with the asyncio module in Python 3.4 and async/await keywords in Python 3.7
-* Structural pattern matching (match/case statement) in Python 3.10
+* Changes to the language itself such as "yield from" expressions in 3.3, unicode literals in 3.5, and fstrings in 3.6.

 Things that are not checked:

-* Class methods and attribute changes.
-For example the `str` class added the `format_map()` method in Python 3.2 and the `case_fold()` method in Python 3.3.
-This would require much deeper code analysis that is not currently possible with the ast library.
+* Changes to class methods and attributes.
+For example the `str` class added the `format_map` method in Python 3.2.
+There is no easy way to test for this using the ast library (as far as I know).
+This may change in the future.

 Example output: